 Flax: The pioneering flax collecting work of the late Rene Orchiston of Gisborne is being carried on by Julie Sparham at her Te Puna home where she is establishing a pa harakeke (flax plantation).
 Mrs Orchiston’s collection now forms the basis of the National Flax Collection.

 The Frangipani Hut: Trees from 3-litre bags to 20-year-old specimens and boxed flowers available through the website.
-Formerly based in Northland, from May 2017 the business has been owned by Mark and Carolyn Leuschke in Tauranga.
+Not open to the public.
+Read a 2018 article here.

 Colin Henderson: A former nurseryman who specialised in Australian native plants, Colin still has a large garden filled with his favourite plants and enjoys sharing his knowledge.
 Read an article about Colin and his garden here.